Şemsi Efendi

-Şemsi Efendi (1851/1852–1917) was an Ottoman teacher and educator, who gave education based on Usul-i cedid (new method) in the private school he founded in Thessaloniki in the 19th century, as well as in other private schools opened in the same period.
+Şemsi Efendi (1851/1852–1917) was an Ottoman teacher and educator of Kapanci Donmeh descent, who gave education based on Usul-i cedid (new method) in the private school he founded in Thessaloniki in the 19th century, as well as in other private schools opened in the same period.
 It is thought that he taught Mustafa Kemal Atatürk how to read and write at the Mekteb-i Şemsi İptidai (Şemsi Efendi School) he founded.

-The school he founded is considered the pioneer of the Terakki School and Fevziye School, which continue education in Istanbul.
+The school he founded is considered the pioneer of the Terakki School and Fevziye School, which continue education in Istanbul. Şemsi Efendi received several sultanic honors as recognition for his service to education.

 Life

 Şemsi Efendi's grave on Bülbüldere Graveyard.

 He born in Thessaloniki in 1851 or 1852.
 His mother was Rabia Hanım, and his father was Abdi Bey.
 He graduated from Thessaloniki Civil Junior High School in 1867.
 He started working in a shop to contribute financially to his family.
 At the same time, he was giving private lessons to those who could not attend secondary school.
 After working as a clerk at the Athos customs administration between 1869 and 1871, he returned to Thessaloniki and started teaching Turkish at a newly opened foreign private school in Thessaloniki.
 The idea of opening a primary school to teach Turkish students under similar conditions and new methods was born.

 He opened his first school in Thessaloniki in 1872, with the participation of the Thessaloniki notables and the help of philanthropists.
 The school he named "Şemsi Efendi School" did not last long.
 His school was mostly attacked by the Islamists.

 The school was attacked and closed down due to its innovative methods such as using blackboards and having students play games between classes.
 The school was reopened after Mithat Pasha, the governor of Thessaloniki, brought the issue to the agenda in the provincial council; and expanded.
 For his perseverance and effort in educating students in this school, he was rewarded with the Mecidiye Medal of the fifth rank by Sultan Mehmed VI upon the suggestion of Grand Vizier Mehmed Rushdi Pash.

 The Terakki School opened in Thessaloniki in 1879, and the Fevziye School, which opened in 1885, also adopted the new method of education. Şemsi Efendi served both schools.

 None of the schools established by Şemsi Efendi himself lasted long, but he persistently opened new schools to replace the closed schools.
 One of these schools was the school he opened with İsmail Hakkı Efendi by repairing a dilapidated mosque in Aktarönü.
 As a result of a disagreement between them, İsmail Hakkı Efendi left and founded a new school.